luyadev/luya/docs/guide/en/app-block-types.md

 | zaa-select		| create a select dropdown with options based on the options parameter.
 The Options item must contain a value and label key
 | zaa-datetime | creates an integer value of datetime
 | zaa-date | creates an integer value of a date
-| zaa-checkbox | createa an array with checkboxes
+| zaa-checkbox-array | createa an array with checkboxes
 | zaa-file-upload		| creata a file upload form and returns the fileId on success
 | zaa-file-array-upload | creates an array with file id and caption string
 | zaa-image-upload		| creata a image upload form and return the imageId on success